yaameenc/Power-BI-projects/Predicted Car Price Analysis/Analysis.md

 # Predicted Car Price Analysis

+## How to check the analysis?

+To check the analysis done in Microsoft Power BI, please download Microsoft Power BI, if not already.
+Then, open the .pbix file.

+##Key Findings and Conclusions

 * The Power BI Dashboards contain a summary of various Machine Learning models trained on datasets of two car models: Fiesta and Focus
 *  The results are visualized with various plots to help us interpret how each machine learning model performed
 *  The dataset had features like price, engineSize, tax, mileage, MPG, and fuelType.
 The price is taken as our dependent variable whereas, engineSize, tax, mileage, MPG are considered independent variables